The 6 Best Dog Coats Australia: Tested & Evaluated 2023

 Sure, dogs come equipped with their own external layering system, but some dogs have lighter layers of fur than others, and some are not genetically suited to the environments in which they find themselves transplanted.
 So, your dog may in fact be extremely uncomfortable with the winter temperatures — as uncomfortable as you would be if you went outside without clothing.” - PetMD

 Breeds that are naturally skinny and have a short coat (no matter if big or small), are perfect candidates for suffering from cold weather.
 These include Chihuahuas, but also Vizslas, Weimaraners, Whippets, and all kinds of hound-breeds.
 Small and tiny breeds also tend to be sensitive to the cold more often.
-If you have a Shih Tzu or a Yorkshire Terrier, you might realize they do need clothes despite their long coats (2).
+If you have a Shih Tzu or a Yorkshire Terrier, you might realise they do need clothes despite their long coats (2).

 In short, dogs often do need outdoor clothes, and that’s completely fine.
 However, dogs should only wear clothes if it makes them more comfortable, not less.
 RSPCA urges pet parents not to dress up their dogs for fun or for social media, and we agree with that (3).

 There is no one single best coat for dogs.
 Just like when shopping for human clothes, you need to take into consideration where you will be using the dog coat.
 Is the weather wet or dry where you are?
 Will it be extremely cold?
+These are the features our team of independent experts suggest you consider:

 Comfort and Fit